I talk a lot about blogging. A lot.

-Instead, the focus should be attracting new potential donors to the pool.
+Instead, the focus should be on attracting new potential donors to the pool.

 Blogging for non-profits and social projects can have systemic effects.
 Look at how charity:water leveraged social media and storytelling (on their blogs) to spread the word about their cause.

-They capitalized on several human emotions through story telling to build a tangible sense of belonging and community supporting those without access to clean water around the world.
-Donors were connected in such a way that they felt emotionally invested, in addition to financially invested.
+They capitalized on several human emotions through storytelling to build a tangible sense of belonging and community supporting those without access to clean water around the world.
+Donors were connected in such a way that they felt emotionally invested, in addition to being financially invested.